stellar-deprecated/interstellar/docs/building.md

 ## Webpack

-We're using [Webpack](http://webpack.github.io) for bundling and compilation because of it's flexibility, performance and possible code optimizations.
+We're using [Webpack](http://webpack.github.io) for bundling and compilation because of its flexibility, performance and possible code optimizations.
 Webpack can not only bundle JS files but also stylesheets and this feature is very important in our modules environment.

 ## Javascript